google/applied-machine-learning-intensive/v2/xx_career_development/02_resume_workshop.md

 I want to point out a few things here, too:
 * Notice the use of language/technologies: C++, Objective C.
 * There's a clear delineation of group (class) project vs. personal project.
-* This person listed 300+ downloads with 4.0 rating, which shows the impact and level of interests in project.
+* This person listed 300+ downloads with 4.0 rating, which shows the impact and level of interest in the project.

 Image Details:
 * [resumeworkshop06.png](http://www.google.com): Copyright Google